Click the book icon at the bottom of the main panel to open the Project Browser.

 Choose a folder in the Media browser, select some files for restore.
 Then click the + button below the File table.

 Here it's the B001R1ZA folder and three Alexa LF MOV files have been added to the job.
-They now have green dots in the file browser and their parent folders have orange dots showing a partial restore.
+They now have green dots in the file browser and their parent folders have orange dots showing a selective restore.

 Choose a folder in the Media browser.
 Then click the + button below the File browser.